Find Affordable College Courses

 Peoria, IL

-Bradley University came in at #10 in this year’s edition of the Best Nursing Bachelor’s Degree Schools in Illinois ranking.
-Located in the medium-sized city of Peoria, Bradley is a private not-for-profit college with a moderately-sized student population.
+With a ranking of #10, Bradley University did quite well on this year’s best schools for nursing students working on their bachelor’s degree.
+Located in the city of Peoria, Bradley is a private not-for-profit school with a moderately-sized student population.

 On average, nursing graduates from Bradley take out $26,036 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $580.